AdvitDeepak/transcript-analysis/README.md

 This program extracts insights from Zoom Meeting Transcripts (`.vtt`) using TigerGraph and NLTK.

 In order to run this program, modify the `auth.ini` file with your proper graph solution credentials and file paths.
 Then, simply run `main.py`.
 A sample transcript has been provided, but feel free to add your own into the `\a_raw_transcripts` directory!

+Kindly find an overview and demo video [hyperlinked here](https://www.youtube.com/watch?v=8v3k_1K4B_Y)

 &nbsp; &nbsp;